 Business rates 2017/18

-There are a number of changes to the business rates scheme due in April 2017.
+There were a number of changes to the business rates scheme in April 2017.
 More changes were announced in the Spring Budget on 8 March 2017.
-These may affect the amount of business rates you are charged.
+These may have affected the amount of business rates you are charged.

 Rateable value revaluation

 Business rates are based on the rateable value of your business property.
 The rateable value is the amount of yearly rental income your property could be let for on the open market.
 Rateable values are reviewed periodically to take account of changes in the property market.
-The next business rates revaluation takes effect from April 2017.
-It uses the amounts properties could have been rented for on 1 April 2015.
+The latest revaluation took effect from 1 April 2017.
+It used the amounts properties could have been rented for on 1 April 2015.

 The review of rateable values has been carried out by the Valuation Office Agency.
 Your new rateable value is shown on your business rates bill.
 If you disagree with your new rateable value you can appeal to the Valuation Office Agency..

 Business rates are worked out by multiplying your property's rateable value by a figure set by the government.
 Smaller properties have a lower multiplier figure.
-The multiplier figures and thresholds for what is classed as a smaller property change in April 2017 as follows:
+The multiplier figures and thresholds for what is classed as a smaller property changed from 1 April 2017 as follows: